The Latest - January 2023

 The project team has met with over a dozen private landowners who own property near Dollar Mountain.
 Most landowners support the project.
-Top concerns are fires, litter, and camping.
+The top concerns are fires, litter, and camping.
 Recommendations for how the city can help mitigate trespassing and illicit activity nearby are being incorporated into the concept plan or passed on to the city for action.

 The city takes concerns seriously.
 Trail development generally displaces illicit use of public land, especially near urban and suburban areas.
-Hikers, bikers, and neighbors tend self-police.
+Hikers, bikers, and neighbors self-police.
 The presence of recreationists often discourages camping.
-The city’s work on Dollar Mountain has already led to a $438,000 Firewise award from Oregon Department of Forestry.
+The city’s work on Dollar Mountain has already led to a $438,000 Firewise award from the Oregon Department of Forestry.
 This project will expand the fuels reduction work that was done by Grayback Forestry in 2019 and 2020.

 Dollar Mountain Project

 The Dollar Mountain property is west of Starlite Drive and east of Pinecrest Drive.
 This land is approximately 444 acres which can be used to develop a useable trail system for hiking and biking, similar in size and scope to Cathedral Hills.

 The purchase was discussed at the City Council level, and at the January Bikeway Walkway Committee and Park Advisory Committee meetings.
 A Public Open House was conducted on January 16th, 2019 in Council Chambers where Staff, Mayor, and 4 Councilors answered questions and listened to concerns.

 - Grayback Forestry completed the first phase of fuel reduction work on 55 acres near residential areas.
 The piles created by this work are ready to burn once the weather permits.